-In order to operate as an insurance undertaking in Ireland, an entity must either be authorised and regulated by the Central Bank or recognised by another EU regulator, which in turn enables the entity to avail of the 'single passport' regime.
+To operate as an insurance undertaking in Ireland, an entity must either be authorised and regulated by the Central Bank or authorised by another EU regulator, which in turn enables it to avail of the single passport regime.

-As to the process applied by the Central Bank when reviewing a licence application made pursuant to European Union (Insurance and Reinsurance) Regulations 2015 (the Irish Regulations), which implemented the EU Directive 2009/138/EC (Solvency II) in Ireland, the applicant first has a preliminary meeting with the Authorisations Team of the Central Bank.
+As to the process applied by the Central Bank when reviewing a licence application made pursuant to European Union (Insurance and Reinsurance) Regulations 2015 (the Irish Regulations), which transposed the EU Directive 2009/138/EC (Solvency II) into Irish law, the applicant first has a preliminary meeting with the Authorisations Team of the Central Bank.
 Thereafter, the application proceeds through the submission of a detailed application and business plan to the Central Bank.

-Broadly speaking, subject to the applicant satisfying the requirements of the Central Bank in respect of minimum capital requirements and any additional preconditions and/or undertakings specified in the letter of authorisation in principle issued by the Central Bank, the applicant will be issued with a formal final certificate of authorisation.
+Broadly, subject to the applicant satisfying the requirements of the Central Bank in respect of minimum capital requirements and any additional preconditions or undertakings specified in the letter of authorisation in principle issued by the Central Bank, the applicant will be issued with a formal final certificate of authorisation.

-A reinsurance provider can also establish a special purpose reinsurance vehicle (SPRV), which can streamline the authorisation process and that is subject to less rigorous supervision by the Central Bank; in comparison with fully regulated insurers.
+A reinsurance provider can also establish a special purpose reinsurance vehicle (SPRV), which can streamline the authorisation process and is subject to less rigorous supervision by the Central Bank in comparison with fully regulated insurers.